SagaHealthcareIT/mirthsync/README.md

 ## Suggestions for use

-- Use Mirthsync in conjunction with Git (or any VCS) to back up and track changes to code and settings
+- Use mirthSync in conjunction with Git (or any VCS) to back up and track changes to code and settings
 - Pull and push changes between Mirth Connect servers
 - Utilize Git branches to track and merge code between dev, test, and